 See our News for the next Welcome event dates.

 Another way of connecting is to head along to one of our regular events - see News for more details about what's coming up.

 "TREASURE SEEKERS" at urban@10

 Our mission: Working together with parents to equip and enthuse Urban Vineyard’s kids to become authentic followers of Jesus.

 Our aim: At Treasure Seekers we aim to inspire our kids to be on fire for Jesus.
 We act deliberately in teaching about Jesus, the bible, and how to live a life following Jesus.
 Mixing loads of fun with biblical teachings is one of our goals at Treasure Seekers and we want our kids to be chatting with their friends enthusiastically about church.

 Programme: We have designed a dynamic programme that is engaging and incorporates a relevant context to meet the needs of our kiwi kids at Treasure Seekers.
-There are programmes in place for children of all ages ranging from pre-school to primary school kids targeting their specific age groups running at our 10am service.
+At our Sunday 10am gatherings, there are programmes in place for children of all ages ranging from pre-school to primary school kids targeting their specific age groups.